webpack/webpack.js.org/src/content/concepts/module-federation.md

 });
 ```

-`bundle-loader` can be used as an alternative to setting dependencies as "eager".
+`bundle-loader` can be used as an alternative to setting dependencies as `'eager'`.
 This method is less performant as it will introduce additional round trips.

 ```js
 const config = {